logo

 Eva Elizabeth Bloss Seidel

-Bloss is also spelled Bloß and Bose.
+Bloss is also spelled Blose, Bloß and Bose, Bloz, Blos, Blotz, Blows, Bloce, Blois, Blass, Blaas, Plose.

-Eva Elizabeth Bloss Seidel was born about 1748 in Heidelberg Township, Lehigh County, Pennsylvania.
+Eva Elizabeth Bloss Seidel was born about 1755 in Heidelberg Township, Lehigh County, Pennsylvania.
 Her parents were Johann Conrad Bloss and Anna Magdalena Reber.

 On December 10, 1771 Eva Elizabeth Bloss and William Peter acted as sponsors for Eva Elizabeth, a daughter of Michael and Catherine Greenewalt.

-She married Peter Seidel. they lived on a farm two miles west of Best Station, Washington Township, Lehigh County, Pennsylvania.
-A Peter Seidel appeared on the list of those who helped form the Heidelberg Church in 1757.
+They lived on a farm two miles west of Best Station, Washington Township, Lehigh County, Pennsylvania.
+Peter Seidel appeared in the tax list for Heidelberg township in 1781, 1785, 1789, and 1790.

-On July 3, 1792 Peter Seidel received a land warrant for 25 acres and one for 50 acres in Northampton County, Pennsylvania and on March 11, 1794, Peter Seidle, received a warrant for 400 acres in Northampton.
+On July 3, 1792 Peter Seidel received a land warrant for 25 acres and one for 50 acres in Northampton County, Pennsylvania and on March 11, 1794, Peter Seidel, received a warrant for 400 acres in Northampton.

 In 1800 the Peter Seidel family appeared in "Heydelberg" Township, Northampton County, Pennsylvania.
 The household consisted of a man and a woman between 26 and 44, a woman over 45, a woman between 16 and 25, a girl between 16 and 25, a boy and a girl under 10.
 The older woman was Elizabeth's mother, Magdalena Bloss, who lived with Peter Seidel from 1798 until her death in 1803.
 He was also the administrator of her estate.